 Older poems are in The Massachusetts Review and Transom.
 Fiction can be found in Tin House, non-fiction in The Threepenny Review, and an interview with the late Nadine Gordimer in The Virginia Quarterly Review.

-He earned his PhD in Creative Writing and Literature from the University of Houston, in 2017, where he served as a poetry editor for Gulf Coast literary journal.
+Before joining the faculty at ULL, Henk was a visiting assistant professor in The Honors College at the University of Houston, where he won a lecturing award.
 He has an MFA from the University of Massachusetts Amherst.
+In 2017, he earned his PhD in Creative Writing and Literature from the University of Houston, where he served as a poetry editor for Gulf Coast literary journal.

 Email Henk Rossouw: hrossouw at gmail dot com.

-Coming up: Tupelo Quarterly Reading & Party, AWP Tampa, Mar 7, with Shane McCrae and Mary Jo Bang.
+Tupelo Quarterly Reading & Party, AWP Tampa, Mar 7, 2017, with Shane McCrae and Mary Jo Bang.